Hispanic and Latino Americans: Film, radio, television, and theatre

 One of the first Latina actresses to achieve success in Hollywood was Dolores del Río.
 She was born in Mexico, where she started her film career before moving to the US, where she rose to fame in American and international cinema.
 During the early sound era of film, del Río became well known for her roles and lively personality.
 In 1927, she began her career in silent cinema.
 The Gaucho, starring Douglas Fairbanks and directed by F. Richard Jones in 1928, is one of her well-known films.
 Being a Latina actress in Hollywood in the early 1900s, she was often cast in roles that reflected the image of Latina women as hostile and seductive.
 Hollywood's perception of Latinx identities frequently impacted these roles, and del Río portrayals were typically limited to these stereotypical representations of Latina women.
 Despite her adjustment and assimilation to Hollywood's expectations, del Río was proud of her Mexican background.

 In stand-up comedy, Cristela Alonzo, Anjelah Johnson, Paul Rodríguez, Greg Giraldo, Cheech Marin, George Lopez, Freddie Prinze, Jade Esteban Estrada, Carlos Mencia, John Mendoza, Gabriel Iglesias and others are prominent.

-Mario Lopez actor, television host, and entertainment personality known for his roles in "Saved by the Bell" and as a host on various television programs.
+Mario Lopez actor, television host, and entertainment personality known for his roles in Saved by the Bell and as a host on various television programs.

-Some of the Hispanic actors who achieved notable success in U.S. television include Desi Arnaz, Lynda Carter, Jimmy Smits, Charo, Jencarlos Canela, Christian Serratos, Carlos Pena Jr., Eva Longoria, Sofía Vergara, Ricardo Antonio Chavira, Jacob Vargas, America Ferrera, Benjamin Bratt, Ricardo Montalbán, Hector Elizondo, Mario Lopez, America Ferrera, Karla Souza, Diego Boneta, Erik Estrada, Cote de Pablo, Freddie Prinze, Lauren Vélez, Isabella Gomez, Justina Machado, Tony Plana, Stacey Dash, and Charlie Sheen.
+Some of the Hispanic actors who achieved notable success in American television include Desi Arnaz, Lynda Carter, Jimmy Smits, Emily Rios, Charo, Jencarlos Canela, Christian Serratos, Carlos Pena Jr., Eva Longoria, Sofía Vergara, Ricardo Antonio Chavira, Jacob Vargas, Benjamin Bratt, Ricardo Montalbán, Hector Elizondo, Mario Lopez, America Ferrera, Karla Souza, Diego Boneta, Erik Estrada, Cote de Pablo, Freddie Prinze, Lauren Vélez, Isabella Gomez, Justina Machado, Tony Plana, Stacey Dash, and Charlie Sheen.
 Kenny Ortega is an Emmy Award-winning producer, director and choreographer who has choreographed many major television events such as Super Bowl XXX, the 72nd Academy Awards and Michael Jackson's memorial service.

-Hispanics are underrepresented in U.S. television, radio, and film.
+Hispanics are underrepresented in American television, radio, and film.
 This is combatted by organizations such as the Hispanic Organization of Latin Actors (HOLA), founded in 1975; and National Hispanic Media Coalition (NHMC), founded in 1986.
 Together with numerous Hispanic civil rights organizations, the NHMC led a "brownout" of the national television networks in 1999, after discovering that there were no Hispanic on any of their new prime time series that year.
 This resulted in the signing of historic diversity agreements with ABC, CBS, Fox and NBC that have since increased the hiring of Hispanic talent and other staff in all of the networks.

 Latino Public Broadcasting (LPB) funds programs of educational and cultural significance to Hispanic Americans.
 These programs are distributed to various public television stations throughout the United States.